-The Company maintains a fully-funded, tax-qualified, non-contributory post-employment benefit plan that is being administered by a trustee bank that is legally separated from the Company.
-The trustee bank managed the fund in coordination with the Company's management who acts in the best interest of the plan assets and is responsible for setting the investment policies.
+The Parent Company and certain subsidiaries maintain a funded, tax-qualified, non-contributory post-employment benefit plan that is being administered by a trustee bank that is legally separated from the Group.
+The trustee bank managed the fund in coordination with the Group's management who acts in the best interest of the plan assets and is responsible for setting the investment policies.
 The post-employment plan covers all regular full-time employees.

 The normal retirement age is 60 with a minimum of five years of credited service.
-The Company's post-employment benefit plan provides retirement benefits ranging from 100% to 115% of the final monthly covered compensation as of the date of retirement for every year of credited service.
+The Group's post-employment benefit plan provides retirement benefits ranging from 100% to 115% of the final monthly covered compensation (average monthly basic salary during the last 12 months of credited service) for every year of credited service.

-(b) Explanation of Amounts Presented in the Financial Statements
+(b) Explanation of Amounts Presented in the Consolidated Financial Statements

 Actuarial valuations are made annually to update the retirement benefit costs and the amount of contributions.
-All amounts presented below and in the succeeding pages are based on the actuarial valuation report obtained from an independent actuary in 2022 and 2021.
+All amounts presented below and in the succeeding pages are based on the actuarial valuation report obtained from an independent actuary in 2022, 2021 and 2020.